robertcornet/TUD_AI_driving/documentation/build_guide.md

 - Adhesive aluminium foil/tape or IR-reflective tape
 - Small zip ties

-# Part 1, the chassis
+# Part 1: The Chassis
 Start by building the TT-02 chassis with the help of the included instructions.
 Use the included foam bumper (black) in the rear, and the  optional TT-01 bumper (blue) in the front.

 Connect the motor:\